 Ready to start exploring this blissful marketplace?
 Get started with this guide to the Tiong Bahru Food Centre…

 Although the market dates back to 1955, it’s been recently renovated, leaving Tiong Bahru Food Centre as perhaps the cleanest and most comfortable hawker centre in Singapore.
 The open-air design combined with the ventilated covered market area creates a more inviting atmosphere than more cramped and claustrophobic food centres elsewhere in the city.

-Now, let’s skip to the real reason you’re visiting Tiong Bahru Market: the delicious food.
+Now, let’s skip to the real reason you’re visiting: the delicious food.
 Unsurprisingly, like most of Singapore’s best hawker centres Tiong Bahru Food Centre delivers in a big way.

-As you roam through the barrage of hawker stalls in Tiong Bahru Market, keep your eyes peeled for some of the following:
+As you roam through the barrage of hawker stalls, keep your eyes peeled for some of the following:

 - Jian Bo Shui Kueh (#02-05): If you ask around, you’ll find plenty Singaporeans absolutely raving about the chwee kueh at this stall.
 These soft & silky Teochew rice cakes, topped with chye poh (dry prepared radish) and sesame seeds, release addictive umami flavours you won’t soon forget.
 Expect a long queue at this famous stall.

 - Tiong Bahru Fried Kway Teow (#02-11): No visit to a hawker centre is complete without a taste of char kway teow, one of my personal favourite Singaporean foods.
 With more than 40 years of history behind it, this food stall serves up both a “light” version of the dish and slightly more expensive ones heavier on seafood and meat.